-Two social care organisations have come up with a novel way to recognise the 8.6 million paid and informal carers in the UK, giving them a means to express their solidarity and a sense of pride in what they do.
+In March 2019, two social care organisations came up with a novel way to recognise the 8.6 million paid and informal carers in the UK, giving them a means to express their solidarity and a sense of pride in what they do.

-The idea is simple – a badge that can be worn by those engaged in and supporting the care sector, much like the well-recognised NHS badge.
+The initiative was simple – a badge that can be worn by those engaged in and supporting the care sector, much like the well-recognised NHS badge.

-The idea came about when everyLIFE chairman Robin Batchelor was listening to a talk by Care England CEO Professor Martin Green at the recent Future of Care conference.
+The idea for the CARE badge came about when everyLIFE chairman Robin Batchelor was listening to a talk by Care England CEO Professor Martin Green at the Future of Care conference in March.

 At the end of the talk, Green spoke about the unfortunate message that the Secretary of State for Social Care, Matt Hancock, inadvertently sends to those involved in care by only wearing the NHS lapel badge.